INFORMSJoC/2021.0313/README.md

    ```
    to install the package.

-Alternatively, the user could directly install it from Github without downloading it manually.
+Alternatively, you could directly install it from Github without downloading it manually.
 Start R and type
 ```r
 if(!require(devtools)) install.packages('devtools')
 devtools::install_github("INFORMSJoC/2021.0313/scripts/AMIAS")